MananKGarg/Stock_Price_Prediction/README.md

 * How to optimise Long Short Term Memory Neural Network algortithm, to ensure increase in postive results.

-## Software and Libraries
-This project uses the following software and Python libraries:

 ## Steps to execute the code

 ```bash